-- Voluntary uniform policies must comply with existing School Committee policies on student attire. - 2.
-Prior to implementation, a majority of the school council members and the school principal must approve the school's voluntary uniform policy. - 3.
+- 1. Voluntary uniform policies must comply with existing School Committee policies on student attire. - 2.
+Prior to seeking School Committee approval, a majority of the school council members and the school principal must approve the school's voluntary uniform policy.
+The principal forwards the request to the Clerk of the School Committee who places it on the agenda for School Committee approval which then allows the school to implement the policy. - 3.
 There will be no disciplinary action if a student does not adhere to the voluntary uniform policy.